dracupid/nobone/doc/faq.md

 0. When serving `jade` or `less`, it doesn't work.

-  > These are optinal packages, you have to install them globally first.
+  > These are optinal packages, you have to install them first.
   > For example, if you want nobone to support `jade`: `npm install -g jade`.